weeeBox/mobile-system-design/exercises/file-downloader-library.md

 - **Network Client** - handles receiving bytes over HTTP.
 - **File Store** - writes file contents to the disk.

+## Deep Dive
+After a high-level discussion, your interviewer might want to discuss some specific components of the system.
+Make sure to keep your explanation brief and don't overload it with details - let your interviewer guide the conversation and ask questions instead.
+You can learn more about deep-dive discussions [here](https://github.com/weeeBox/mobile-system-design#deep-dive-tweet-feed-flow).

 ## Deep Dive: Download Dispatcher

-After a high-level discussion, your interviewer might transition to discussing specific system components.
-Be sure to keep your explanations brief and refrain from overloading them with details.
-Let your interviewer guide the conversation and prompt you with questions.
-For more on deep-dive discussions, see [here](https://github.com/weeeBox/mobile-system-design#deep-dive-tweet-feed-flow).

 ![Download Dispatcher Diagram](/images/exercise-file-downloader-library-deep-dive-download-dispatcher-diagram.svg)